Joselay/coding-problems/README.md

-# Competitive Programming
+# Coding Problems
-These are all my solutions in CP using Java and C++
+These are all my solutions by using C++ and Java